-- The Support Ratio, determined as the ratio of active to inactive members, is 130.8% and has stayed about the same over the last four years. - The Accrued Liability Ratio, determined as the ratio of the Inactive Accrued Liability, which is the liability associated with members who are no longer employed but are due a benefit from the plan (inclusive of DROP Balances), to the Total Accrued Liability, has increased from 52.8% to 58.7% over the last four years. - The Funded Ratio, determined as the ratio of the Actuarial Value of Assets to the Total Accrued Liability has decreased from 88.3% to 86.8% over the last four years.
-If all actuarial assumptions are realized, the funded ratio is expected to increase in the next few years as the most recent investment experience gain is gradually recognized. - The DROP Asset Ratio, determined as the ratio of the Accumulated DROP Balances to the Market Value of Assets has increased from 8.4% to 11.2% over the last four years. - The Net Cash Flow Ratio, determined as the ratio of the Net Cash Flow (contributions minus benefit payments and administrative expenses) to the Market Value of Assets, is -2.0%.
+- The Support Ratio, determined as the ratio of active to inactive members, is 126.5% and has stayed about the same over the last four years. - The Accrued Liability Ratio, determined as the ratio of the Inactive Accrued Liability, which is the liability associated with members who are no longer employed but are due a benefit from the plan (inclusive of DROP Balances), to the Total Accrued Liability, has increased from 55.3% to 60.8% over the last four years. - The Funded Ratio, determined as the ratio of the Actuarial Value of Assets to the Total Accrued Liability, is 87.5% and has stayed about the same over the last four years.
+If all actuarial assumptions are realized, the funded ratio is expected to increase in the next few years as the most recent investment experience gains are gradually recognized. - The DROP Asset Ratio, determined as the ratio of the Accumulated DROP Balances to the Market Value of Assets has increased from 9.1% to 11.9% over the last four years. - The Net Cash Flow Ratio, determined as the ratio of the Net Cash Flow (contributions minus benefit payments and administrative expenses) to the Market Value of Assets, is -2.2%.
 This indicates that contributions are not currently covering the plan's benefit payments and administrative expenses.